The most basic definition of the word feminism is the advocacy of women’s rights with respect to gender equality.

 Dowry.
 A word usually used by an imbecile trying to say that a woman isn’t enough.
-The woman’s parents have to provide money or something of monetary value to compensate for what she may lack.
+Moreover, the woman’s parents have to provide money or something of monetary value to compensate for what she may lack.
 Now, do you see why people didn’t (and some still don’t) want a female child?
 No, you don’t.
 But that’s what it was back then.
-She was seen as an expense because of dowry.
-He was seen as the breadwinner that will earn for the family.
+A female was seen as an expense (because of dowry).
+And a male was seen as the breadwinner that will earn for the family.

 So none of this really adds up.
-Ancient literature, poems and architecture seem to have depicted women as divine, holy figures.
-Yet, women are not welcomed in temples, all mosques, and other holy places of worship because a woman undergoes menstruation.
+Ancient literature, poems, and architecture seem to have depicted women as divine, holy figures.
+And yet, women aren’t welcomed in some temples, all mosques, and other holy places of worship because she undergoes menstruation.
 What does the natural biology cycle of a woman have anything to do with where she can or cannot be?
 Ridiculous.
 Everything said up until now, screams women oppression.
-You may notice child marriage is missing, but that needs an article of its own because Muslim Personal Law still permits a child under the age of 18 to be married.
+You may notice child marriage is missing, but that needs an article of its own.
+Mainly because Muslim Personal Law still permits a child under the age of 18 to be married.

 Sadly, we’re not alone.

 Oppression of women is not only prevalent in India, but in many parts of the world.
-Especially in developing countries with a relatively low GDP.
+This is especially in developing countries (with a relatively low GDP).
 Oppression can take several forms.
-And with everything, our society has shaped the definition of what Feminism does and means in India today.
-Coming up is part 2, as I cover how Feminists in India struggle hard and fight for the right to work for equal wages, equal political rights, equal access to education, and much more than we can possibly imagine.
+And everything that it’s brought with it to our society has shaped the definition of what Feminism does and means in India, today.